 The Company is involved in legal actions from time to time that are incidental to its securities business, including without limitation, client complaints and arbitrations, employment related disputes, regulatory investigations and proceedings, securities class action claims arising from underwriting activity, and claims brought against the Company in connection with its recruitment of associates from other firms.
 The Company has established reserves against such contingencies.
 Based on its understanding of the facts and the advice of legal counsel, management believes that resolution of these various actions will not result, after taking into account the reserves, in any material adverse effect on the financial condition of the Company.
-As of December 31, 2017, the estimated aggregate range of possible loss related to these matters is from \$0 to \$6,219 in excess of the accrued reserve.
-As of December 31, 2016, there was no range of possible loss in excess of the amount the Company has reserved.
+As of June 30, 2018, the estimated aggregate range of possible loss related to these matters was from \$0 to \$2,150 in excess of the accrued reserve.